Optional: Dynamic DNS

 protocol=dyndns2 use=if, if=eth0 use=web, web=checkip.dyndns.org server=dyndns.strato.com/nic/update login=strato-login-name password='password1234' meine.domain.de

-password1234by the password you configured above (see third screenshot), and
+password1234 by the password you configured above (see the third screenshot), and